Guide to Work, Study, Travel and Living Abroad

 The author's students, orphans of the 1999 earthquake in Kocaeli, Turkey.

-I prepare a quick fresh meal for myself and my friend Serpil, who is coming for lunch before my art show opening.
+I prepare a quick, fresh meal for myself and my friend Serpil, who is coming for lunch before my art show opens.
 I use the produce I have purchased at a neighborhood produce bazaar.
-In hand-painted ceramic bowls I arrange tomatoes, figs, creamy white feta cheese, crusty bread, and a variety of Turkish olives.
-I’ve also prepared börek (savory pastries) and yaprak sarma (stuffed grape leaves).
-My Turkish double-boiler tea kettle is steaming hot and full of freshly brewed Turkish tea from Turkey’s Black Sea region, and is ready to serve in clear tulip shaped glasses.
+In hand-painted ceramic bowls, I arrange tomatoes, figs, creamy white feta cheese, crusty bread, and a variety of Turkish olives.
+I've also prepared börek (savory pastries) and yaprak sarma (stuffed grape leaves).
+My Turkish double-boiler tea kettle is steaming hot and full of freshly brewed Turkish tea from Turkey's Black Sea region.
+It is ready to serve in clear tulip-shaped glasses.

 Turkish goods from a local market.

 Serpil arrives at my door and chimes my bell.
 I open my door and find her exquisitely refined in her etiquette and appearance.
-What I love most about being an expatriate in Turkey is the humble nobility of Turkish people.
+What I love most about being an expatriate in Turkey is the humble nobility of the Turkish people.
 I greet my friend in proper Turkish style with kisses on both cheeks.
-She removes her shoes and I give her slippers for her feet which is the custom in Turkish homes.
+She removes her shoes, and I give her slippers for her feet, which is the custom in Turkish homes.

-On our walk home after the art opening, its evening and we hear the call to prayer as we walk along the sea and see little boats in the bay with their charming red Turkish flags with white crescent moons and stars.
-I feel at home here and feel grateful that I can express myself freely through art, language and friendship.
+On our walk home after the art opening, it's evening.
+We hear the call to prayer as we walk along the sea and see little boats in the bay with their charming red Turkish flags with white crescent moons and stars.
+I feel at home here and feel grateful that I can express myself freely through art, language, and friendship.

-I first began dreaming of living abroad when I was a child in California.
-I caught little glimpses of expat life from the contents of brown paper packages covered in air mail stamps which arrived on my doorstep each month from Yemen.
-The packages were addressed to me from my grandmother, who was an expatriate English teacher living in Yemen in the early eighties.
-I would open the packages with anticipation and excitement which rivaled Christmas morning.
-The boxes contained all sorts of little treasures for me, a nine year old girl.
-I loved the Arabic coloring books, sweets, colorful dresses, seashells, and best of all, the fantastic letters she wrote!
-The letters told of chivalrous men, elegant women, splendid hospitality, delightful food and cultural richness of the Middle East.
+I first began dreaming of living abroad as a child in California.
+I caught little glimpses of expat life from the contents of brown paper packages covered in airmail stamps, which arrived on my doorstep each month from Yemen.
+The packages were addressed to me by my grandmother, an expatriate English teacher living in Yemen in the early eighties.
+I would open the packages with anticipation and excitement, which rivaled Christmas morning.
+The boxes contained all sorts of little treasures for me, a nine-year-old girl.
+I loved the Arabic coloring books, sweets, colorful dresses, seashells, and, best of all, the fantastic letters she wrote!
+The letters told of chivalrous men, elegant women, splendid hospitality, delightful food, and the cultural richness of the Middle East.

 Mixed Media Artwork by the author.